anirudhkhatry/anirudhkhatry-website/content/home/experience.md

     date_end: '2021-07-01'
     description: >-
      * Collaborated with 30 changemakers to develop a war-crime detection tool using social media channels.

      * Fine-tuned a distil-RoBERTa model for binary classification of war crimes

-     * Spearheaded the development of a novel two stage prediction pipeline for multilabel classification of warcrimes.
+     * Spearheaded the development of a novel two stage prediction pipeline for multi-label classification of warcrimes.

   - title: Research Intern
     company: Samsung Research and Development Institute, India